 Despite being one of the smallest continents, it is incredibly diverse thanks to its rich history and culture.
 From small towns and villages to enchanting cities, here are the most beautiful places in Europe.

 Jungfrau Region, Switzerland

 The Jungfrau Region is a region in the Bernese Oberland of Switzerland.
 It sits at the foot of the Bernese Alps and consists of popular places in Switzerland like Lauterbrunnen, Grindelwald, and Interlaken.
 While I could have noted all these Swiss destinations individually, they are equally impressive and worth visiting.

 Lauterbrunnen Valley, for example, is one of the most spectacular destinations in all of Switzerland.
 Its alluring terrain of towering mountains and verdant valleys is full of natural wonders and quaint villages to explore.
 Its main highlight is the viral Staubbach Falls, a tall Swiss waterfall cascading into the town below.

-Interlaken is well known as the capital of adventure sports in Europe, while Grindelwald is a beautiful place in both winter and summer.
+Interlaken is well known as Europe’s capital of adventure sports, while Grindelwald is a beautiful place in winter and summer.
 We particularly love heading up Grindelwald First in the winter for skiing and enjoy taking a mountain cart down the side of a mountain in the summer!